Keris Penjang (Bahari Keris)

 Deaccessioned from the Valentine Museum: Richmond, Virginia, USA (2021)

-One of the many variations of the keris penjang, this one from the Indoesian Island of Sumatra.
-This style is also known as execution keris from historical accounts describing the insertion of the long narrow blade above the collarbone of the sitting criminal and having pushed down directly into the heart, causing instant death.
-No doubt some were used in this way, but many remained as symbols of status.
+One of the many variations of the keris penjang, this one from the Indonesian Island of Sumatra.
+This style is also known as execution keris from historical accounts describing the insertion of the long narrow blade above the collarbone of the sitting criminal and having a cloth placed over the shoulder.
+Then, the blade was driven down directly into the heart, causing instant death.
+There is no doubt that some were used in this way, but many remained symbols of status as well.
+This keris penjang is a regional development of Central Sumatra, across the straight of Malacca from Malaysia.

 [1] Lord Egerton of Tatton.
 2002.
 “Indian And Oriental Arms And Armor”.
 Page 96. #282